 There is one additional type of pollination to consider: the self-pollination of mid-styled flowers.
 If short- or long-styled flowers can self-pollinate at all, the rate appears to be very low.
 Mid-styled flowers, on the other hand, show some ability to self in the M x sM (Figure 2b) cross.
 This is not limited to self-pollinations; crosses between two different mid-styled cultivars are also possible.

 The above percentages tell you how likely that you are to get some seed in a capsule, but not how much.
 That is a trickier matter to delve into.
-I’m not sure what the upper limit is for an oca pod, but they have 5 locules containing 5 ovules each.
-Some plants may have more than one egg per ovule and I don’t know what the case is for oca.
-But, if we assume 1, then an oca seed pod could contain up to 25 seeds.
+I’m not sure what the upper limit is for an oca pod, it appears that the normal case is 15, with three seeds in each of five compartments.
+It may be possible to get more seeds, since oca sometimes produces hexamerous or septamerous flowers, which could theoretically contain 18 or 21 seeds, respectively.
 The most that they saw in the study referenced earlier in this post was 16 seeds in a pod.
 The most that I have seen is 19.
 The average seeds per pod is also noted with each figure.
 I have seen significant differences in average seed yield between varieties that bear the same flower type, so I think that there is more to this story.

 All of this is great, so long as you have some compatible varieties.
 Unfortunately, they are not distributed in equal proportions.
 Mid-styled varieties are probably the most common, followed by short styled, with long-styled varieties in a distant third place.
 In North America, there are few long styled varieties, four common mid-styled varieties (Amarillo, Blush, Hopin, and White) and the rest are short styled.
 This situation is changing quickly as we release new varieties and obtain more from other collectors.
 If you have a bunch of short styled varieties and no mids or longs, is there any hope for seed?
 The short answer is: probably not.
 The key to successful oca breeding is having at least one variety that is not short-styled.
 You shouldn’t have any trouble finding shorts.
 It would be easy to buy a bunch of oca varieties and end up with all shorts, leaving you wondering why you never get a seed.